Guide to the Forest Park Neighborhood in Portland, Oregon

 - Public Library You have to go downtown to the Multnomah County Central Library or to the Northwest District branch located at 2300 NW Thurman Street.

 - Who Lives in Forest Park Young professionals who usually are married.
 Only 14.4 percent of the households have one person living in them.
-The median age is 43.
+The median age is 40.
+The median household income of $112,666 from the 2010 census makes the community one of the top three highest in Portland.

 - Cars in the Neighborhood Safe family cars.
-The second car is usually a SUV or a sporty car for Dad to drive to work.
+The second car is usually a SUV or a sporty car for Dad or Mom to drive to work.

-- 6Biking Quality is low.
-Forest Park has 34 miles of bike lanes.
+- 6Biking Forest Park has 19 miles of bike lanes.

 Map of Forest Park Neighborhood